dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

 How to run commands in the container?
 =====================================
-It's possible to exeute commands in the container, meaning run any available command in the container's operating system.
+It's possible to execute commands in the container, meaning run any available command in the container's operating system.
 This is achieved by running the ``docker exec`` command in the host machine.
 As you may guess, this has a big potential, which we'll illustrate here.

 Let's start by running a very simple, yet illustrative command to get the current working directory in the container: